 There has been a human settlement here since at least the Arabic Almohad period in the twelfth century.
 Given the evidence of other nearby cave-dwelling societies, such as those at the Cueva de la Pileta west of Ronda, where habitation has been tracked back more than 25,000 years, it is possible that Setenil was occupied much earlier.
 Most evidence of this however has been erased in its continued habitation.
 It was certainly occupied during the Roman invasion of the region in the first century AD.

-There has been a human settlement on the site of Olvera for more than two thousand years.
+There has been a human settlement on the site of the white town of Olvera for more than two thousand years.
 Archaeological findings suggest this verdant agricultural region north-east of Ronda was an important area for settlement as far back as the Palaeolithic era, at least twelve thousand years ago.